-\ The report of a firm whose review is administered by the National Peer Review Committee should be addressed as follows: To the Partners of [or appropriate terminology] XYZ & Co. and the National Peer Review Committee.
+&lt;sup>1 The report of a firm whose review is administered by the National Peer Review Committee should be addressed as follows: To the Partners of [or appropriate terminology] XYZ & Co. and the National Peer Review Committee.

-\\ The report should use the plural we, us, and our even if the review team consists of only one person.
+&lt;sup>2 The report should use the plural we, us, and our even if the review team consists of only one person.
 The singular I, me, and my are appropriate only if the reviewed firm has engaged another firm to perform its review and the reviewing firm is a sole practitioner.

-&lt;sup>## The report of a firm who is required to be registered and inspected by the PCAOB and thus whose review is administered by the National Peer Review Committee should be tailored here to add "applicable to non-SEC issuers."
+&lt;sup>3 The report of a firm who is required to be registered with and inspected by the PCAOB should be tailored here to add "applicable to engagements not subject to PCAOB permanent inspection."

-&lt;sup>† If the firm performs audits of employee benefit plans, engagements performed under Government Auditing Standards, audits of depository institutions with total assets of \$500 million or greater at the beginning of its fiscal year, audits of carrying broker-dealers, examinations or service organizations (Service Organization Control [SOC] 1 and 2) or other engagements required to be selected by the board in interpretations, the engagement type(s) selected for review should be identified in the report using this paragraph, tailored as applicable.
+&lt;sup>4 If the firm performs audits of employee benefit plans, engagements performed under Government Auditing Standards, audits of depository institutions with total assets of \$500 million or greater at the beginning of its fiscal year, audits of carrying broker-dealers, examinations or service organizations (Service Organization Control [SOC] 1 and 2) or other engagements required to be selected by the board in interpretations, the engagement type(s) selected for review should be identified in the report using this paragraph, tailored as applicable.
 For SOC engagements, the paragraph should be tailored to reflect the type(s) selected for review.
 If the firm does not perform such engagements, this paragraph is not applicable and not included in the report.

-\\ When considered together, the deficiencies rise to the level of significant deficiencies.
+&lt;sup>5 When considered together, the deficiencies rise to the level of significant deficiencies.